Addiction Counselor Student and Professional Resources for Underrepresented Groups

 CRAFFT Substance Use Screening Tool for Adolescents

 Aimed squarely at clinicians, CRAFFT offers a quick, evidence-validated screening tool to identify adolescents at risk of substance use disorders.
-It’s a valuable addition to the kit of substance abuse counselors who have to evaluate large number of kids quickly and accurately.
+It’s a valuable addition to the kit of substance abuse counselors who have to evaluate large numbers of kids quickly and accurately.

 Resources for Veterans and Military Service Members With Substance Use Disorders